College football: South

-It is thought that the first forward pass in football occurred on October 26, 1895, in a game between Georgia and North Carolina when, out of desperation, the ball was thrown by the North Carolina back Joel Whitaker instead of punted and George Stephens caught the ball.
-On November 9, 1895, John Heisman executed a hidden ball trick utilizing quarterback Reynolds Tichenor to get Auburn's only touchdown in a 6 to 9 loss to Vanderbilt.
+The first forward pass in football likely occurred on October 26, 1895, in a game between Georgia and North Carolina when, out of desperation, the ball was thrown by the North Carolina back Joel Whitaker instead of punted and George Stephens caught the ball.
+On November 9, 1895, John Heisman executed a hidden ball trick using quarterback Reynolds Tichenor to get Auburn's only touchdown in a 6 to 9 loss to Vanderbilt.
 It was the first game in the south decided by a field goal.
 Heisman later used the trick against Pop Warner's Georgia team.
 Warner picked up the trick and later used it at Cornell against Penn State in 1897.
 He then used it in 1903 at Carlisle against Harvard and garnered national attention.

 The 1899 Sewanee Tigers are one of the all-time great teams of the early sport.
 The team went 12–0, outscoring opponents 322 to 10.
 Known as the "Iron Men", with just 13 men they had a six-day road trip with five shutout wins over Texas A&M; Texas; Tulane; LSU; and Ole Miss.
 It is recalled memorably with the phrase "... and on the seventh day they rested."
 Grantland Rice called them "the most durable football team I ever saw."

 Organized intercollegiate football was first played in the state of Florida in 1901.
 A 7-game series between intramural teams from Stetson and Forbes occurred in 1894.
 The first intercollegiate game between official varsity teams was played on November 22, 1901.
 Stetson beat Florida Agricultural College at Lake City, one of the four forerunners of the University of Florida, 6–0, in a game played as part of the Jacksonville Fair.

 On September 27, 1902, Georgetown beat Navy 4 to 0.
 It is claimed by Georgetown authorities as the game with the first ever "roving center" or linebacker when Percy Given stood up, in contrast to the usual tale of Germany Schulz.
 The first linebacker in the South is often considered to be Frank Juhan.

 On Thanksgiving Day 1903, a game was scheduled in Montgomery, Alabama between the best teams from each region of the Southern Intercollegiate Athletic Association for an "SIAA championship game", pitting Cumberland against Heisman's Clemson.
 The game ended in an 11–11 tie causing many teams to claim the title.
 Heisman pressed hardest for Cumberland to get the claim of champion.
 It was his last game as Clemson head coach.

 1904 saw big coaching hires in the south: Mike Donahue at Auburn, John Heisman at Georgia Tech, and Dan McGugin at Vanderbilt were all hired that year.
 Both Donahue and McGugin just came from the north that year, Donahue from Yale and McGugin from Michigan, and were among the initial inductees of the College Football Hall of Fame.
 The undefeated 1904 Vanderbilt team scored an average of 52.7 points per game, the most in college football that season, and allowed just four points.